brettski74/Milton/resources/README.md

 Note that even if you don't have a power supply that can be remotely controlled and is compatible with Milton, there are still some reasonably safe ways to do DIY solder reflow without any control at all.
-This is also an approach you can use for bootstrapping your setup if you don't have a supported power supply and want to build a custom hotplate controller board.
-Note that this does entail some additional risk - especially if using a hotplate without any safety device built in like a thermal fuse.
+This is also an approach you can use for bootstrapping your setup if you don't have a supported power supply and want to build a custom hotplate controller board. **NOTE THAT THIS DOES ENTAIL SOME ADDITIONAL RISK** - especially if using a hotplate without any safety device built in like a thermal fuse.
 Note that I wouldn't recommend the open loop approach for things like rework or preheat, because these operations lack a clear indicator of temperature.
 If you want to use your hotplate for those tasks, you really need temperature control in my opinion.